VEVO/awsRetagger/README.md

 see the list of all options.
 All the options can be set using the corresponding environment variable.

+**Note:** to connect to AWS, make sure your credentials file is properly setup.
+If you want to set a specific region that is not in your credentials, use the `AWS_REGION` environment variable.
+If you want to use a profile different from the default one, set the `AWS_PROFILE` environment variable.
+And as usual you can use the other standard `AWS_*` environment variables as we force-enable the shared configuration.

 ```
 $ ./awsRetagger -h
 Usage of ./awsRetagger: